ourlifeloop/marketing/src/cms/training-faqs/what-do-connections-family-and-friends-see-in-lifeloop-1.md

   -Gallery with photos that connections have uploaded

   -Optional: Maintenance and Transportation
 topics:
-  - family-portal
+  - connection-portal
 userTypes:
-  - family
+  - connection
 ---